AdaCore/gtkada/docs/gtkada_ug/transition.rst

 We also expect to simplify the handling of signals and signal handlers.

-Ada 2005
+Ada 2012
 --------

-GtkAda 3 makes use of Ada 2005 and requires GtkAda applications to be compiled in Ada 2005 or Ada 2012 mode (e.g. using the -gnat05 or -gnat2012 switch).
+GtkAda 3 makes use of Ada 2012 and requires GtkAda applications to be compiled in Ada 2012 mode (e.g. using the -gnat2012 switch).

 This makes it possible to use the object-dotted notation when calling primitive operations.
 For instance, the following code::